burtlo/yard-cucumber/README.md

 **Future Feature Ideas**

+**1. Table Step Transforms**

+The table step transform matching would be nice to show which tables are affected by table transforms

+**2. Before, After, and Around Hooks**

+Document the additional before, after, and around hooks that Cucumber uses.
+Specifically display the before, after, and around hooks that are tied to tags (unions and intersections) on the tag pages.

+**3. Layout refinements of the step definition / step tranform page**

+More work could be done to make this page more searchable, sortable, and usable.

-**1. Feature/Scenario Tag unions and intersections**
+**4. Visualization of /Scenario Tag unions and intersections**

-Create an AJAX interface that would allow the user to specify tags to union, intersect, or exclude to produce a list of features and scenarios that would execute.
-The output could also provide an example command line parameter list to produce the feature/scenario execution results.
+Continue to expand the tag union/intersection tool.
 Visualization of this execution with some graphing library for some extra points.

-**2. Performance enhancements**

-The current rate of documentation is not dreadfully slow anymore but more performance enhancements could always be performed to produce the documentation faster.

-**3. Requirements Only Docuementation**
+**5. Requirements Only Docuementation**

 'fulldoc' is the default documentation generated but I have this thought that a requirements-only document may be useful.
 Essentially the first draft would be the current documentation minus the class and method links/searches and replacing the index.html.

-**4. Before, After, and Around Hooks**

-Document the additional before, after, and around hooks that Cucumber uses.
-Specifically display the before, after, and around hooks that are tied to tags (unions and intersections) on the tag pages.

-**5. Layout refinements of the step definition / step tranform page**

-More work could be done to make this page more searchable, sortable, and usable.

-**6. Table Step Transforms**

-The table step transform matching would be nice to show which tables are affected by table transforms
+**6. Performance enhancements**

+The current rate of documentation is not dreadfully slow anymore but more performance enhancements could always be performed to produce the documentation faster.